igormiktor/AVRTools/AVRToolsDocs/mainpage.md

 ### AVRTools is not... ###

-AVRTools in not a general purpose AVR programming library.
+AVRTools is not a general purpose AVR programming library.
 I use the Arduino Uno and the Arduino Mega in my projects, and I wrote AVRTools to support these specific needs.
 There is conditional code throughout the implementation that is tailored to the
 ATmega328 and ATmega2560 microcontrollers.
 Additional conditional code could be added to create corresponding implementations for other AVR processors in the AT-family, but I haven't done it.
 Furthermore, the code assumes the microcontrollers are running at
 16 MHz.
 I believe the only place this matters is in clock, timing, and delay related functions, but I haven't tested the code at any CPU speed other than 16 MHz.

 Finally, the AVRTools interface is designed to meet my needs and coding style.
-That means the interfaces are designed in certain ways which may not reflect your usage.
+That means the interfaces are designed in ways which may not reflect your usage.
 A particular example of this is the I2C module, which is designed to support the I2C idioms I use in my projects and is significantly different from the I2C interface offered by the Arduino libraries.